rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 ## Test Functionalities

 #### Message Transmission and Reception Test
+Note: All the below tests should be carried out on all the available HMDI ports.

 - Transmit an HDMI CEC basic command (GetCECVersion) from the DUT to receive a reply from the connected CEC Adaptor.
 - Broadcast an HDMI CEC Command from the DUT and verify that this command has been received on the CEC Adaptor.
 - Receive a standby broadcasting command on the DUT sent by the CEC Adaptor and validate it.
 - Receive an HDMI OSD Command with a string of maximum length (14 bytes) from the CEC Adaptor.